Mortgage Rates in Charleston, South Carolina — June 2026

 $445,000

 Whether you call it a 30-year mortgage, 30-year home loan, 30-year house loan, or 30-year mortgage loan, the underlying product is the same: a fixed-rate amortizing loan paid over 360 months.
-In Charleston, SC, the current 30-year rate is 6.71%.
-Shorter terms (15-year fixed at 5.95% or 20-year fixed, typically priced between the 15- and 30-year) reduce total interest paid but increase monthly payments — see our 15-year vs 30-year comparison for the math.
-Government-backed options include FHA loans (6.31%) and VA loans (6.11%), often available at lower rates with reduced down payment requirements.
+In Charleston, SC, the 30-year benchmark shown is 6.48%.
+Shorter terms (15-year fixed at 5.79% or 20-year fixed, typically priced between the 15- and 30-year) reduce total interest paid but increase monthly payments — see our 15-year vs 30-year comparison for the math.
+Government-backed options such as FHA and VA can have different down-payment, insurance, fee, and eligibility rules, so compare actual Loan Estimates before choosing.

-Below are the current average mortgage rates available in the Charleston area as of April 2026.
-Rates vary by lender, credit score, and loan-to-value ratio.
-Use our free calculator above to see your personalized estimate.
+Below are benchmark rates for the Charleston area as of June 4, 2026.
+Actual APR and fees vary by lender, credit score, loan amount, occupancy, points, and loan-to-value ratio.
+Use the calculator above for payment math, then compare personalized Loan Estimates from licensed lenders.

 Charleston Housing Market Overview